YAKAIYAO/Group-2_Midterm_Project/README.md

 Note: You only need to execute *main.py*, which will run below three steps.

-1. Collect the ranking of the NBA players salaries and the each player [scrape_ranking.py/scrape_ranking_pages.py]
+1. Collect the ranking of the NBA players salaries for each player [scrape_ranking.py/scrape_ranking_pages.py]
 	- Using request package, we got the html data from the page of ranking of salaries 2021-2022 For example, http://www.espn.com/nba/salaries/_/year/2022/seasontype/1
 	- Using beatuiful soup package, we got *ranking, name, team, salarly, the link of player's detailed*